Henry Brooke, Baron Brooke of Cumnor: Political career

 He was plunged into controversy at the very beginning of his term of office because of his initial reaction to the case of Carmen Bryan.
 Bryan was a 22-year-old Jamaican woman and first offender, who pleaded guilty to petty larceny (shoplifting goods worth £2) and was recommended for deportation by Paddington magistrates.
 Brooke's acquiescence to the court order and her six-week detention in Holloway Prison pending deportation was seen as both unnecessary and unjust.
 Neither bail nor the opportunity for her to appeal were offered directly to her.
 Standing firm, Brooke told the House of Commons, "I think it would be a great act of injustice if I were to stand in the way of her returning to Jamaica.
 I am not prepared to look at this case again".
 However, criticism in Parliament and in the media combined to force a speedy review where, four days later, Brooke recanted, freeing Bryan and allowing her to remain.
 Deportations for misdemeanours were subsequently suspended.
 There had been more than eighty recommendations for deportation in the seven weeks following the Conservative Government's introduction of the Commonwealth Immigrants Act (1962).

 Brooke was one of many politicians to receive unprecedented criticism on That Was The Week That Was on BBC Television in 1962–63, which called him "the most hated man in Britain" and ended a mock profile of him with the phrase "If you're Home Secretary, you can get away with murder".
 He was also involved in the passage of various new anti-drug laws, including ones banning possession of amphetamines and the growing of cannabis.
 As the final arbiter in death penalty cases he was the last Home Secretary to allow death sentences to go ahead for the murder of John Alan West.

 Sir Alec Douglas-Home kept Brooke in office as Home Secretary when he became Prime Minister in October 1963, and his last 12 months in office, which saw the introduction of the Police Act 1964 and the creation of a Royal Commission on Crime and Punishment, attracted much less controversy.

 Brooke went into opposition following the Conservative defeat in 1964, and he lost his seat in the subsequent election in 1966.
-Having been appointed to the Order of the Companions of Honour (CH) in 1964, he was created a life peer as Baron Brooke of Cumnor, of Cumnor in the Royal County of Berkshire on 20 July 1966, and acted as a Conservative front bench spokesman in the House of Lords until 1970.
+Having been appointed to the Order of the Companions of Honour as a Member (CH) in 1964, he was created a life peer as Baron Brooke of Cumnor, of Cumnor in the Royal County of Berks on 20 July 1966, and acted as a Conservative front bench spokesman in the House of Lords until 1970.
 The onset of Parkinson's disease then led him to retire gradually from public life.